nathankiel/stat992_coursenotes/git-notes.md

 I will make different edits and push
 And then merge our edits on my end.
 Then we can do the same in your repo!

+From Bodi: Hi Nathan, it's a great way to collaborate on Github!